Updated: Dec 10, 2022

 The "black" wanton noodle with dark soy sauce flavour and crispy fried lards is also great without adding saltiness to the noodle.
 The small-size wanton noodle has lesser noodle, but the portion of barbecue pork slices and dumplings are the same.

-Their handmade fishballs (6 pieces for RM5) are big and bouncy with springy texture and no fishy taste.
-They go well with the sour-spicy dipping sauce.
+Their handmade fishballs are big and bouncy with springy texture, no fishy taste and go very well with the sour-spicy dipping sauce.
 Oh, the sauce do pack a spicy punch in the aftertaste.

 I have yet to try the limited "red" wanton noodle with char siew sauce (probably from the barbecue pork).
 I may have to be the first few customers of the day to be able to get it — erhm... that's close to 6:30am.